Mountea-Framework/MounteaFrameworkWebsite/docs_src/AdvancedInventoryEquipmentSystem/Configuration/UIThemingGuide.md

 );
 ```

-!!! note "Keep in mind"
+!!! info "Keep in mind"
     - **Performance Impact:** Helper functions are lightweight - safe to call in `ApplyTheme_Implementation()`
     - **Caching:** Theme config loading is expensive - cache results when possible